René Garcia, Jr. - Biography

 René Garcia, Jr. graduated from University of California, Riverside, earning a degree in Creative Writing with an emphasis on non-fiction.
 If one were to ask René why he chose to focus on non-fiction he’d likely answer that it was due to laziness.
 He has a firm grasp on reality and it makes it easy to write.
 Fiction becomes time consuming when entire worlds and lives have to be constructed before or during the writing process.
 This observation is clear in René’s fiction work, which is often about very specific moments and does very little to illustrate the world beyond.

 After graduating, René sought work in the writing industry, but found it difficult to find employment.
 As it turned out, everyone wanted experience.
 So René did his time in Day Job Purgatory while he freelanced for regional entertainment magazines in order to build his portfolio.
-Doing so, he quickly learned that freelancing often times literally lived up to its name.
+Doing so, he quickly learned that freelancing often times literally lived up to the first half of its name.
 Ramen noodles sustained him through many dark nights.

 Please take the time to read René’s work and leave a comment.